jbok4/championship-tracker/README.md

 Championship Tracker is like a wikipedia version (where anyone can update and add information) of Sports Teams Awards Tracking.
 You can add your favorite team, and / or add their latest (or an old) award that they won, plus a description about it.

+Additional Details that have been added are
+UpVoting of Teams!
+You can now vote for your favorite team and watch as your team moves up to the top of the list.

+MySportsFeeds.com API Pull Requests for daily game schedules, as well as final standings (for leagues currently in the off-season).

 Help get the information out into the world, about your favorite pastime and your favorite teams' achievements!